RaihanurRahman2022/Networking-Tutorial/README.md

 - **Pros**: Highly reliable, no single point of failure.
 - **Cons**: Expensive, complex setup.
 - **Use Case**: Critical infrastructure like data centers.

-### Logical Topologies
-- **Definition**: How data flows, regardless of physical layout.
-- **Examples**:
-  - A physical star topology may use a logical bus for broadcasting.
-  - A physical mesh may use logical point-to-point connections.
-- **Key Considerations**: Logical topologies affect data routing efficiency and network performance.
-- **Interview Questions**:
-  - How does a logical topology differ from a physical one?
-  - Why might a star topology use a logical bus?

 <xaiArtifact artifact_id="7b358a15-f115-4c7a-871e-322b7f02eb60" artifact_version_id="680e871a-b7a0-41d4-8560-6f3d59bd48be" title="network_topologies.md" contentType="text/markdown">